On synthetic interval data with predetermined subject partitioning, and partial control of the variables' marginal correlation structure: Introduction

+In all examples we ensure that clustering structures are identifiable, up to label switching, by following the guidelines of Allman et al. (2009) for the required number of variables for mixture models where the within cluster independence assumption holds.
+Thus, denoting by $C$ the number of clusters, all synthetic datasets satisfy the identifiability condition, $P \geq 2[\mbox{log}_{M}(C)]+1$.

-Our focus is on Bayesian clustering with the Dirichlet process (Bigelow and Dunson, 2009; Molitor et al. 2010).
-Our work concerns nominal, ordinal, and interval variables, where the numerical distance between categories is meaningful and known.
-Interval variables are of particular interest to us, as data from epidemiological and association cohort studies, such as number of children, are often in the form of interval observations.
-Furthermore, continuous observations are often categorized when data from cohort studies are analyzed.
-This is done to alleviate the adverse effect of outlier observations (for example in dietary observations; see Bingham and Riboli, 2004), or to allow for the flexible modelling of interactions (for example in air pollution variables; see Papathomas et al. 2011).
-Importantly, interval categorical variables allow for the use of covariances and correlations through expectations.
-This enables the derivation of the mathematical results in Sections 2.4 and 4.2, further increasing the investigator's control over the marginal dependence structure of the variables.
+Our work concerns interval variables, where the numerical distance between possible values is meaningful and known.
+Interval variables are of particular interest to us, as data from epidemiological and association cohort studies, such as number variants, are often in this form.
+Furthermore, continuous observations are often transformed to interval ones, when data from cohort studies are analyzed.
+This is done to alleviate the adverse effect of outlier observations (for example in dietary observations; see Bingham and Riboli 2004), or to allow for the flexible modelling of interactions (for example in air pollution variables; see Papathomas et al. 2011).
+Importantly, interval variables allow for the use of covariances and correlations through expectations.